How We Increased Our Organic Search Traffic by 348% in 12 Months

 - We put the most important text at the beginning so that the most pertinent information will always appear in most search engines, mobile devices, and on social media.

 With 72% of marketers stating content marketing increases engagement, it’s not something you want to neglect.
 We found that by writing compelling content around our keywords both on our website and on our blogs, our traffic increased tremendously.
-We honed in on our website design keyword-driven landing pages, revisited our blog strategy, and focused on promoting our articles online in order to see better results.
+We honed in on our website design keyword-driven landing pages, revisited our content marketing strategy, and focused on promoting our articles online in order to see better results.

 As we looked into different strategies to increase organic traffic, one of our goals for content marketing was to write blog content that could rank for long-tail keywords that were more centered around the middle and top of the funnel to increase awareness.
 We also moved our blog over to a subdomain and focused on writing content that we could promote to get third-party mentions from other websites.
 We use Hubspot as our CMS and have adopted their pillar approach to blog content planning while focusing on keywords.